Summarize this blog post with:

 Frequently Asked Questions

-Supermetrics pricing starts at $29/month.
+Supermetrics pricing starts at $39/month.
 The plan includes 3 data sources, 3 accounts, 1 user, 1 destination and a weekly data refresh.
-However, the cost increases if you wish to purchase additional add-ons, such as integrating a data source.
+However, the cost increases if you wish to purchase additional add-ons, such as integrating a data source or a destination.

 Supermetrics pricing poses limited flexibility for refresh rates.
-The Starter plan allows only for weekly data refresh, and you must upgrade to the Growth plan, which costs $159/month for daily data refresh.
-As an alternative, Two Minute Reports offers daily, weekly and monthly schedules in all of the pricing plans, ensuring real-time data accessibility for data-driven insights.
+The Starter plan allows only weekly data refreshes, and you must upgrade to the Growth plan, which costs $159/month for daily data refreshes.
+As an alternative, Two Minute Reports offers daily, weekly, and monthly schedules across all pricing plans, ensuring real-time data access for data-driven insights.

 The additional costs are associated with the add-ons you want to purchase.
 These include data sources, destinations, users, and ad accounts.